Soft-Decoding-Based Strategies for Relay and Interference Channels: Analysis and Achievable Rates Using LDPC Codes: Details of the Curves in Figure

-The curve in Fig.~\ref{fig:1} corresponding to uncoded communications was evaluated as~\cite{GuoMutInfMMSE}[Equation~(17)].
-In the curve corresponding to ``good'' code-sequences, we have defined ``goodness'' as Definition~\ref{def:Good codes} with respect to BIAWGN channels.
-In the range $\SNR < \SNRstar$ where $\SNRstar$ is the Shannon limit for rate 1/2, we have relied on the analysis of~\cite{PelegExtrinsicGood}[Equation~(14)] to evaluate the curve.
-In the range $\SNR > \SNRstar$, we have relied on an analysis similar to the one in Appendix~\ref{apdx:Proof_Theorem_Good_over_BEC}, with respect to estimation over the BEC, in the range $\delta < \deltastar$.
+The curve in Fig.~\ref{fig:1} corresponding to uncoded communications was evaluated as in~\cite[Eq.~(17)]{GuoMutInfMMSE}.
+In the curve corresponding to P2P-optimal code-sequences, P2P-optimality is defined as in Definition~\ref{def:Good codes_AWGN}.
+In the range $\SNR < \SNRstar$ where $\SNRstar$ is the Shannon limit for rate 1/2, we have relied on the analysis of~\cite[Eq.~(14)]{PelegExtrinsicGood} to evaluate the curve.
+In the range $\SNR > \SNRstar$, we have relied on an analysis similar to the one in Appendix~\ref{apdx:Proof_Theorem_Good_over_BEC}, with respect to estimation over the BEC, in the range $\varepsilon < \varepsilonstar$.

-The LDPC(2,4) curve corresponds to a sequence of codes $\{\cC_n\}_{n=1}^\infty$, where $\cC_n$ was selected at random from the LDPC(2,4) ensemble of block length $n$ (see Sec.~\ref{sec:LDPC}).
+The LDPC (2,4) curve corresponds to the normalized MMSE of a sequence of codes $\{\cC_n\}_{n=1}^\infty$, where $\cC_n$ was selected at random from the LDPC (2,4) code ensemble of block length $n$ (see Sec.~\ref{sec:LDPC}).
 The bound on the MMSE was explained in our paper~\cite[Sec.~III.A]{BadCodes_Allerton}.
+Codes from this ensemble correspond to Tanner graphs whose nodes have very low degrees (2 and 4).
+By~\cite[Theorem~3.3]{Gallager_PhD}, \cite{DavidUpperBounds}, \cite{IgalSason}, this implies that the codes are bounded far away from capacity.